Merseburg charms

-The Merseburg charms or Merseburg incantations (Merseburger Zaubersprüche) are two medieval magic spells, charms or incantations, written in Old High German.
+The Merseburg charms, Merseburg spells, or Merseburg incantations (Merseburger Zaubersprüche) are two medieval magic spells, charms or incantations, written in Old High German.
 They are the only known examples of Germanic pagan belief preserved in the language.
 They were discovered in 1841 by Georg Waitz, who found them in a theological manuscript from Fulda, written in the 9th century, although there remains some speculation about the date of the charms themselves.
 The manuscript (Cod.
 136 f.
 85a) is stored in the library of the cathedral chapter of Merseburg, hence the name.
+The Merseburg charms have been the subject of notable study since their discovery.

 History

 The Merseburg charms are the only known surviving relics of pre-Christian, pagan poetry in Old High German literature.

 The charms were recorded in the 10th century by a cleric, possibly in the abbey of Fulda, on a blank page of a liturgical book, which later passed to the library at Merseburg.
 The charms have thus been transmitted in Caroline minuscule on the flyleaf of a Latin sacramentary.

 The spells became famous in modern times through the appreciation of Jacob Grimm, who wrote as follows:

 Lying between Leipzig, Halle and Jena, the extensive library of the Cathedral Chapter of Merseburg has often been visited and made use of by scholars.
 All have passed over a codex which, if they chanced to take it up, appeared to offer only well-known church items, but which now, valued according to its entire content, offers a treasure such that the most famous libraries have nothing to compare with it...

 The spells were published later by Jacob Grimm in On two newly-discovered poems from the German Heathen Period (1842).

 The manuscript of the Merseburg charms was on display until November 2004 as part of the exhibition "Between Cathedral and World - 1000 years of the Chapter of Merseburg," at Merseburg cathedral.
 They were previously exhibited in 1939.